mveele/SQL_join_comms/README.md

 <b> Left join example </b>

-Tables name and transactions are left joined based on common column 'id' and columns from both tables: id, name, amount are fetched for all rows matched in the left table.
+Table names and transactions are left joined based on common column 'id' and columns from both tables: id, name, amount are fetched for all rows matched in the left table.

 ```sql
 SELECT